Wooty-B/LX2K_Guide/README.md

  - Parity: NONE
  - Flow Control: XON/XOFF

-NOTE: Make sure to connect Micro USB cable to the Console port and not the MGMT (congratulations...) port.
+NOTE: Make sure to connect Micro USB cable to the Console port (the one closer to 1GbE connector).

 <a name="config"/>